theweboftrust/wot.id-public-docs/05_Move_Smart_Contracts.md

 **3. Claim Addition** (📊 Data Building):
 - `add_claim()` or `batch_add_claims()` stores data in dynamic fields
 - Each claim has unique ID, stored as separate dynamic field entry
-- Atomic data structures: HealthAtom, DocumentAtom, AssetAtom, etc.
+- Atomic data structures: unified `EncryptedAtom` for all 15 atom types (v8)
 - `total_claims` and `atom_count` increment with each addition

 **4. Attestation** (✅ Verification):